SumoLogic-Labs/sumologic-rfsync/doc/readme.md

 Installing the Collectors
 =========================

-You can run Recorded Futures integration by uploading to a HTTP hosted collector or an installed collector.
+You can run Recorded Future integration by uploading to a HTTP hosted collector or an installed collector.

 Each of the two will require to download the script